-The subject site is not listed as a heritage item and is not within a heritage conservation area.
+The subject site is not listed as a heritage item and is not located within a conservation area.
+However the site is directly adjoining a heritage conservation area known as C37 - The Ranch, within the Inner West Comprehensive Development Control Plan 2016.
 The property is identified as a flood prone lot.
-Trees located within the public reserve overhang the subject site and will impacted by the current proposal.